haberdashPI/vscode-modal-keys/docs/key_forms.md

 }
 ```

-The colors for doc kinds are determined by their order in `docKinds`, and are selected from a carefully [color brewwer](https://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3) color set.
+The colors for doc kinds are determined by their order in `docKinds`, and are selected from a carefully defined [color brewer](https://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3) color set, to ensure colors are easily differentiable.

 ### Leaders

-If your keybindings include sequence of multiple keys (e.g. `gj`), you should also document the general role of a given sequence prefix.
-For example, the vim bidnings include the following `::doc::` entry:
+If your keybindings include a sequence of multiple keys (e.g. `gj`), you should also document the general role of a given sequence prefix.
+For example, the vim bindings include the following `::doc::` entry:

 ```js
 "::doc::g": { kind: "leader", label: "more actions", detail: "additional commands (mostly actions)" },